NCERA_temp197: Agricultural Safety and Health Research and Extension

 Non-Technical Summary

-The agricultural workplace is dangerous, with a higher rate of injuries and fatalities than other industries.
-Farmers and farmworkers face daily risks from machines, animals, exposure to airborne contaminants, noise, and other physical and mental stressors.
-These challenges impact well-being but also contribute to labor shortages and economic strain.
-Improving safety in agriculture is crucial to protecting lives, maintaining productivity, and supporting communities.
+The agricultural workplace is dangerous, with a higher rate of injuries and fatalities than other industries (Frank et al., 2004).
+Farmers and farmworkers face daily risks from machines, animals, exposure to airborne contaminants, noise, and other physical and mental stressors (Donham and Thelin, 2016).
+These safety and occupational health challenges impact the well-being of farm operators, hired workers, and family members, and they contribute to labor shortages and economic strain.
+Improving safety and well-being in agriculture is crucial to protecting lives, maintaining productivity, and supporting communities.

-We aim to make agriculture safer for everyone involved, particularly those in underserved communities.
-We strive to tackle emerging risks and opportunities associated with new mechanical and digital technologies and address issues like heat stress and zoonotic diseases.
-We also focus on supporting farmworker safety, occupational health, and mental health and increasing access to and engagement in safety programs.
+We aim to make agriculture safer for everyone involved, with special emphasis on increasing efforts to serve those in underserved communities.
+We strive to tackle emerging hazards, risks and opportunities associated with new mechanical and digital technologies and to address new issues like heat stress, changing dynamics of agricultural implement roadway safety, and zoonotic infections and diseases.
+We also focus on supporting farmworker safety, occupational health, and mental health and increasing access to and engagement in safety programs and in pursuing new research that focuses on identification of risk factors, and development and evaluation of novel prevention and protection strategies.

-The target audiences, including farmers, farmworkers, their families, rural communities, educators, healthcare professionals, and policymakers, play a role in improving safety and health in agriculture.
-By focusing on these aspects, we can protect workers, reduce economic costs, and make agricultural jobs more appealing and sustainable.
+The target audiences, including farmers, farmworkers, their families, rural communities, educators, healthcare professionals, and policymakers, must themselves have access and need to play a role in improving safety and health in agriculture.
+By focusing on these aspects, we can protect farm operators and workers, reduce economic costs, and make agricultural jobs more appealing and sustainable.

 Statement of Issues and Justification